mateusmedeiros/CloudKidTranslate/README.md

 ##### This is a fork of [CloudKidTranslate](https://github.com/CloudKidStudio/CloudKidTranslate) by Matt Karl made just for a slight quickfix I needed, which was basically accessing nested keys in the provided json with dot notation (data-localize="nested.key") #####

+##### I should probably have added this before but it seems I completely forgot, but hey, better late than never.
+If you're Matt Karl, feel free to pull my quickfix back to CloudKidTranslate.
+If you're someone else that can and want, feel free to pull my quickfix back to CloudKidTranslate.
+If you're someone else that is working on some kind of fork from CloudKidTranslate, feel free to pull my quickfix to your fork.
+If you're someone else working in something totally unrelated but by some sheer coincidence find the snippet I added useful, feel free to pull it or copy it to your work. #####

 #About

 _Translate_ is an API for doing client-side translations in javascript.
 It is a fork of [jquery-i18n](https://github.com/recurser/jquery-i18n) by Dave Perrett, and is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).